scubamatrix/cn-csc107/README.md

 It is recommended that students use [Visual Studio Code](https://github.com/scubamatrix/cn-csc107) to complete the assignments.

-I have created a VSCode profile with the recommended extensions and workspace settings:
+I have created a VSCode profile with the recommended extensions and default workspace settings:

 1. Download or clone the the GitHub repository (repo) to a folder on your machine.